tlhutch/test-playbooks/docs/test_plans/features/35_credential_plugins.md

   * [ ] Failure to retrieve secrets results in a descriptive error
   * [ ] SSH Keys retrieved from Secrets Manager can be used for authentication
   * [ ] Vault Passwords retrieved from Secrets Manager can decrypt a vault
-  * [ ] All Credential Types can be retrieved from a Secrets Manager
+  * [ ] All currently existing credential types can be converted to remote secrets
   * [ ] Existing Secrets can be converted to remote secrets and back
   * [ ] Secret Manager secrets can be used in a custom credential type
   * [ ] RBAC